 Anxiety has plagued me for years.
 I would not realize until years later that even in college and teen years anxiety was present.
 It was present when I would get sick to the point of having to go back home after almost making it to the bus stop.
 And when I say I got sick, it was sick to my stomach… nevermind.
 Lol, I will stop there.
 It was present when I was lightheaded and hitting the floor.
 It was present at every moment of overthinking and worry.
 It was present with negative thoughts and self-pity.
 It was there when I felt like I disappointed someone.
 And anxiety is still present.

 However, now that I know it is anxiety and what fuels it and what triggers it, I can have those informed conversations with myself and a professional.
-But more importantly, now that I realize I don’t want to just feel and look free, I can go back to God and ask Him to help me to realize that I can be truly free.
+But more importantly now, I realize I don’t want to just feel and look free.
+I realize I can come to God and ask Him to help me to realize that I can be truly free.

-I just have to understand that deliverance is sometimes continual and I have to learn to trust God through it all.
+anxiety fear.
+I have to understand that deliverance sometimes is continual and I have to learn to trust God through the process/journey.
 As well as surrender every area and layer of my life to God.

 So if the Son sets you free,(B) you will be free indeed( John 8:36).
 Our Savior granted us freedom, grace, mercy, and an unfailing love.
 It is time we walk fully in such.